RedHat-UX/red-hat-design-system/docs/foundations/spacing.md

   ### Other use cases

-  If you still have questions about how to use spacers with typography, please [contact us](../../get-started) or [create an issue in our GitHub repo][newissue].
+  If you still have questions about how to use spacers with typography, please [contact us][getstarted] or [create an issue in our GitHub repo][newissue].

 </section>